Lauricenia/Unit3_Repo/CRITERIAS/CRITERIA_C.md

 To develop the inventory, I broke down the big problems into smaller ones, easier to tackle.
-I thought of what would be the user experience with the app in steps.
+I asked myself what would be the user experience with the app in steps.
 My thinking was that: First, the user would open the app and the first thing to take into account is security and for this reason, the first user interface I started designing was the **Login window**.
 The other windows were designed following the same type of thinking.
 The order of the design is the same as the order I used to show the UI captures in Section B.